 ABOUT TORKWASE DYSON

-free feral is a multi-disciplinary artist whose songwriting explores psychic landscapes through blues and folk traditions using cello, viola, guitar, vocals, and loops. free feral has collaborated with Leyla McCalla and Junebug Productions, among others.
-As a composer, the musician scores film and radio projects, including Last Call, a queer oral history podcast, where free feral also served as a producer, editor, and host. free feral also had the honor to be one of Found Sound Nation’s One Beat fellows for 2019 and is a member of the New Orleans-based ensemble Les Cenelles.
+free is a multi-disciplinary artist whose songwriting explores psychic landscapes thru blues and folk traditions using cello, viola, guitar, vocals & loops.
+They have collaborated with Leyla McCalla and Junebug Productions, among others.
+As a composer, they score film and radio projects, including Last Call, a queer oral history podcast, where they also serve as a producer, editor, and host. free also had the honor to be one of Found Sound Nation’s One Beat fellows for 2019 and is a member of the New Orleans based ensemble, Les Cenelles.

 ABOUT SERPENTINE CHOIR

 Serpentine is a queer and femme witch choir based out of Bulbancha/New Orleans, dedicated to healing personal and systemic trauma and rebuilding human connection with the earth.
 Their songs are stories of resiliency, joy, softness, vulnerability, transformation, survival, and deep love.
 The choir believes that songs change the shape of culture, that songs raise power to call forth change and justice.